jnprogrammer/MachineLearning/README.md

 # MachineLearning

 Start: 12/21/19

-A repo dedicated to learning Machine Learning, Deep learning and AI so that I can combind this technology with Kubernetes to build a Mechine learning network running with kubernetes.
+A repo dedicated to learning Machine Learning, Deep learning and AI so that I can combine this technology with Kubernetes to build a Machine learning network running with kubernetes.

 I've bought 3 courses on Udemy

-Deep Learning A-Z™: Hands-On Artificial Neural Networks Artificial Intelligence A-Z™: Learn How To Build An AI Artificial Intelligence: Reinforcement Learning in Python
+-   Deep Learning A-Z™: Hands-On Artificial Neural Networks

+-   Artificial Intelligence A-Z™: Learn How To Build An AI

+-   Artificial Intelligence: Reinforcement Learning in Python

 I've also enrolled in a Coursera class

-Introduction to Mathematical Thinking
+-   Introduction to Mathematical Thinking

-This course is because I've learn that knowing how to think the way mathematicians do allows you to read algorithms better when it comes to machine learning.
-I've decided I will achive this level of depth in this topic.
+This course is programming related because it teaches me how to read math as mathematicians do when explaining abstract concepts like The Upper Confidence Bounds which is expressed as Q(a)≤ˆQt(a)+ˆUt(a).

+At the time of writing this readme I don’t understand how to read that function yet.
+I know the coding will be the easier part as once I have achieved understanding I will be able to create at will.

 I will have a complete project done by

 1/16/2020